-One example of a wide-ranging impact is the product marking system.
-The current EU CE marking system (which indicates conformity with health, safety, and environmental protection standards) will no longer apply in the UK from the end of the transition period.
-The UK Conformity Assessed ("UKCA") marking system will be the new product marking used for goods sold on the GB market (England, Wales and Scotland), replacing the well-known EU CE regime.
+One example of a wide-ranging impact is the product marking system, which indicates conformity with health, safety and environmental protection standards for certain products.
+The UK now has a new UK Conformity Assessed (UKCA) regime for goods sold on the GB market (England, Wales and Scotland), replacing the well-known EU CE regime.
 However, to ease the burden of this wide-ranging impact, the Government has confirmed that some goods placed on the GB market can continue to use the EU CE mark until 1 January 2023 – but this will only be the case for as long as the EU and UK standards for the relevant goods don't diverge (it says there are no UK plans to diverge at this time).
-The new UKCA mark is not recognised in the EU and so any products exported to the EU will also need to comply with EU product standards and, where required, be marked with the CE marking.
-In addition, at the end of the transition period, the UK will be treated as a 'third country' under the EU regime and so UK based operators in a supply chain may see their classification as a 'manufacturer', 'importer' or 'distributor' change – and with it the regulatory obligations placed on them (and vice versa).
+The new UKCA mark is not recognised in the EU however.
+Accordingly, products exported to the EU continue to need to comply with EU product standards and, where required, be marked with the CE mark.
+In addition, the UK is now treated as a 'third country' under the EU regime and so UK based operators in a supply chain may have seen their classification as a 'manufacturer', 'importer' or 'distributor' change – and with it the regulatory obligations placed on them (and vice versa).

-Packaging / labelling will also need to be updated at the end of the transition period, for example in relation to country of origin labelling.
-This will impact the vast majority of consumer goods businesses.
+Packaging / labelling must also be updated, for example in relation to country of origin labelling.
+This impacts the vast majority of consumer goods businesses.
 Clearly goods manufactured in the UK can no longer be labelled as "produced/manufactured in the EU".

-Heavily regulated sectors will need to prepare particularly carefully.
+Heavily regulated sectors are particularly impacted.
 For example:

-The chemicals industry will be governed by a new UK REACH Regime and see the Health and Safety Executive (HSE) take over the functions of the ECHA (although the EU REACH Regulation would continue to apply in Northern Ireland in a no trade deal scenario).
-Under current plans, while existing EU REACH registrations and authorisations held by UK companies would be automatically transferred from the EU to UK system, UK companies would need to notify and submit registration data to the HSE within a period of transition.
-This could lead to the need for new commercial data sharing agreements, increased administrative costs and potentially further testing if data cannot be shared.
+The chemicals industry is now governed by a new UK REACH Regime, with the Health and Safety Executive (HSE) having taken over the functions of the ECHA (although the EU REACH Regulation continues to apply to Northern Ireland under the Northern Ireland Protocol).
+While existing EU REACH registrations and authorisations held by UK companies were automatically transferred from the EU to UK system, UK companies needed to notify and submit registration data to the HSE by 30 April 2021 (although the HSE has shown some flexibility where this deadline was missed).

-In addition, at the end of the transition period, UK companies exporting chemicals to the EEA would still need to comply with the EU REACH regime.
+In addition, UK companies exporting chemicals to the EEA must still comply with the EU REACH regime.
 However, only companies based in the EEA may register directly with the ECHA.
-Unless UK firms have transferred their existing EU REACH registration to an EEA-based entity, the obligation for compliance with the EU REACH regime would therefore fall on the importer of the chemicals – and so potentially on UK chemical companies’ EEA-based customers.
+Unless UK firms have transferred their existing EU REACH registration to an EEA-based entity, the obligation for compliance with the EU REACH regime therefore falls on the importer of the chemicals – and so potentially on UK chemical companies’ EEA-based customers.